ofbennett/julia-set-fractal/README.md

 ## Python Comparison

 The `python` directory contains equivalent fractal generation code written in Python for run-time speed comparison.
-There are two versions of the python code.
+There are three versions of the python code.

 - `julia_set.py`: Directly equivalent to the julia code.
 Algorithm structured in the same way.
 - `julia_set_optimised.py`: The Python code re-written to use vectorized numpy operations to improve the numerical efficiency of the code.